Julia Fonseca

 Media: Wall Street Journal, Morningstar

-[REVISED] "Unlocking Mortgage Lock-In: Evidence From a Spatial Housing Ladder Model," with Lu Liu and Pierre Mabille
+"Unlocking Mortgage Lock-In: Equilibrium Effects in a Spatial Housing Ladder Model," with Lu Liu and Pierre Mabille

-Media: NPR Planet Money (The Indicator), NPR Planet Money, NPR Morning Edition
+Media: NPR Planet Money (The Indicator), NPR Planet Money, NPR Morning Edition, Vox

 Work in